 The sudden appearance of complex marine life in the Cambrian is perhaps the most striking and perplexing phenomenon in the whole fossil record.
-One authority describes it thus:
+One authority describes it as follows:

 Niles Eldredge, Fossils: The Evolution and Extinction of Species, 1991 (p 189).

-Despite huge resources expended on the problem, it remains unsolved, and we do not claim to have a complete solution either.
-But it is at least a somewhat smaller problem when Darwinism is abandoned: that of having to explain why so many disparate forms of marine life appear all at once, rather than having additionally to explain why, at the beginning of their history, organisms that were supposedly all related should be so disparate.
+Despite huge resources expended on the problem, it remains unsolved.
+Nor do we claim to have a complete solution.
+But it is at least a somewhat smaller problem when Darwinism is abandoned: that of having to explain why so many disparate forms of marine life appeared all at once, rather than additionally having to explain why, at the beginning of their history, organisms were already so disparate.

-The Cambrian period is not the beginning of things; it comes after a long stretch of time when other forms of life, predominantly bacteria, algae and ‘acritarchs’ (unidentifiable plankton) already existed.
-Although they did not appear until the Cambrian, sponges, brachiopods, branchiopods, gastropods, myriapods, trilobites, chelicerates, crustaceans, molluscs, cnidarians, comb jellies, echinoderms, graptoloids, flatworms, roundworms, segmented worms, radiolarians, chordates and other phyla besides that do not fit into any modern group must have existed, somewhere and in some form, long before.
-Since the scientific approach must be to suppose that creation occurred only at the beginning, is there an explanation that can make sense of this subsequent history in purely natural terms?
+The Cambrian period is not the beginning of things; it comes after a long stretch of time when other forms of life, predominantly bacteria, algae and “acritarchs” (unidentifiable plankton) already existed.
+Although they did not appear until the Cambrian, sponges, brachiopods, branchiopods, gastropods, myriapods, trilobites, chelicerates, crustaceans, molluscs, cnidarians, comb jellies, echinoderms, graptoloids, flatworms, roundworms, segmented worms, radiolarians, chordates and other phyla that do not fit into any modern group must have existed, somewhere and in some form, long before.
+Since the scientific approach must be to suppose that creation occurred only at the beginning, is there an explanation that can make sense of this subsequent history?

 During the Archaean, magma welling up from below replaced the land that was destroyed at the end of the Hadean.
 Since no pristine crust from that time remains, geology can tell us little about what kind of world existed before that time.
 Genesis suggests that the seas created on the third day of creation were primarily underground seas (The antediluvian world).
-There may have been lakes at ground level, but since all terrestrial surfaces were destroyed in the Cataclysm, the only aquatic organisms likely to have survived would have been organisms used to living in the dark.
+Lakes may have existed at ground level, but since all terrestrial surfaces were destroyed in the Cataclysm, the only aquatic organisms likely to have survived would have been organisms used to living in the dark.
 A great variety of creatures still live in the unlit bathyal zone (below 200 m), many retreating into the depths during the day and rising into the moonlit shallows at night.
 In view of the failure of such life to make any mark on the Precambrian record, we should probably be visualising organisms that were geographically restricted and very small.
 They certainly did not have hard, fossilisable shells.